There are very few garden flowers that have as many superpowers as calendula. The benefits of calendula herb are many.

 This plant and forget-about-it flower looks amazing and needs like no care, seriously!
 What more could you want?
 You can pick the blooms and it will just continue to bloom all season long even to the first snowfall.
 Easy, low maintenance, beautiful and medicinal, I’m telling you, this one is a winner!

-This hearty little herb is a wonderful all around garden plant.
-It helps many plants thrive well.
+This hearty little herb is a wonderful all-around garden plant.
+It helps many other plants to thrive as well.
 It is considered a general pest deterrent and really has nothing that it cannot be planted with.
 Calendula is everybody’s bestie in the garden.

 Calendula flower for Health

 The beautiful blooms of the calendula plant are wonderful at healing wounds.
 They speed cell repair and growth they can be used internally (say a tea) or externally (like a salve).
 Calendula is antiseptic and anti-inflammatory, it is also wonderfully helpful at keeping infections from taking root.
 This powerful garden herb is both potent and gentle, gentle enough to even be used on infants.